GISBox

 1. Add Imagery Service

-1.1 Publish as a service at the same time
+1.1 Stream as a service at the same time

 When tiling a imagery file, you can publish it as a service at the same time, as shown in the following figure: